kijuchihe/tutorials/web/frontend/js/next/next/data-fetching.md

 ## getStaticProps

-Fetch data at build time
+This function is used to fetch data at build time

 ```jsx
 export const getStaticProps = async (context) => {